 Pastoral care is managed through the Vice Principal (Students) and 2 Senior Tutors.
 These staff manage a team of 8 non-teaching Progress Tutors who offer first line student support and challenge.
 The Vice Principal is also supported by a full time Safeguarding and Welfare Officer.
-In addition, the College Chaplain, College Counsellors and the Student Support and Wellbeing Officer provide well-being and welfare support and the Student Liaison Officer patrols the College site providing security and supervising the student social areas.
+In addition, the College Chaplain and College Counsellors provide well-being and welfare support and the Student Liaison Officer patrols the College site providing security and supervising the student social areas.